 Any subsequent addition or change in student advanced standing/transfer credit will be entered on the student's record.Back To Top

 Well-defined admissions standards are approved for freshman applicants to the College of Engineering.
 These have proved to be an effective evaluation method for prospective students seeking admission to the College of Engineering.

-In addition to the Transfer Credit/Course policies of the University, as described in the Admissions section of this bulletin, the following additional guidelines are applied, recognizing that exceptions can be made by the Assistant Dean for Academic Affairs of the College of Engineering.
+In addition to the University Transfer Credit Policy, as described in the Admissions section of this bulletin, the following additional guidelines are applied, recognizing that exceptions can be made by the Assistant Dean for Academic Affairs of the College of Engineering.